 - Alterations we have made to make our building accessible

-We operate from a recently renovated former School hall - it is a large bright room on one level with wheelchair wide doors and access.
+We operate from a renovated former School hall - it is a large bright room on one level with wheelchair wide doors and access.

 - Facilities we have for personal care